 Autopsy findings included intravascular fat accumulation in the lungs.

-CLINOLIPID Lipid Injectable Emulsion, USP is a sterile, non-pyrogenic lipid emulsion for intravenous infusion.
-CLINOLIPID injection is a lipid emulsion containing a mixture of refined olive oil and refined soybean oil in an approximate ratio of 4:1 (olive:soy).
-The lipid content is 0.20 g/mL.
-In CLINOLIPID injection, the mean composition of linoleic acid (an omega-6 essential fatty acid) is 35.8 mg/mL (range 27.6 - 44.0 mg/mL) and a-linolenic acid (an omega-3 essential fatty acid) is 4.7 mg/mL (range 1.0 - 8.4 mg/mL).
+CLINOLIPID lipid injectable emulsion, USP is a sterile, non-pyrogenic lipid emulsion for intravenous infusion.
+CLINOLIPID is a lipid emulsion containing a mixture of refined olive oil and refined soybean oil in an approximate ratio of 4:1 (olive:soy).
+The lipid content is 0.2 g/mL.
+In CLINOLIPID, the mean composition of linoleic acid (an omega-6 essential fatty acid) is 35.8 mg/mL (range 27.6 to 44.0 mg/mL) and α-linolenic acid (an omega-3 essential fatty acid) is 4.7 mg/mL (range 1.0 to 8.4 mg/mL).
 The phospholipids provide 470 milligrams or 15 mmol of phosphorus per liter.

 The total energy content, including fat, phospholipids and glycerin is 2000 kcal/L.